Skip to main contentSkip to Table of Contents

 Background

-The Access Board provides technical assistance (TA) to the public on its guidelines and standards and on other aspects of accessible design through a TA hotline, published guidance, and webinars and training.
+The Access Board provides technical assistance (TA) to the public on its guidelines and standards and with other aspects of accessible design through a TA hotline, published documents, and webinars and training.
 The agency responds to thousands of TA inquiries each year via phone and e-mail.
-In recent years, the Access Board’s website has also become a go-to resource on accessible design.
-Users of the website can, among other things, view the Access Board’s accessibility guidelines and standards, as well as animations illustrating the rationale behind the guidelines and standards and showing how accessible features are used by individuals with disabilities.
+In recent years, the Access Board’s website has also become a well-utilized resource on accessible design.
+Users of the website can, among other things, view the Access Board’s accessibility guidelines and standards, as well as animations, which illustrate the rationale behind the guidelines and standards and demonstrate how accessible features are used by individuals with disabilities.
 All published materials are downloadable in accessible formats.
 Collectively, the Access Board’s TA services play a critical role in assisting design professionals, governmental jurisdictions, people with disabilities, and other stakeholders understand and apply accessible design requirements.

 Technical Assistance